 What electric mopeds and motorcycles can I ride on a CBT?

-All our mopeds and motorcycles are either 50cc equivalent (called "L1e") or 125cc (called "L3e") and so they can be ridden on a CBT
+All our mopeds and motorcycles are either 50cc equivalent (called "L1e") or 125cc (called "L3e") and so they can be ridden on a CBT.
+Please see here for further information on which license requires a CBT and how to find a school.

 Can electric mopeds be used for Delivery tasks such as Deliveroo ©, Uber Eats © etc